CSRavasio/oflibpytorch/docs/usage.rst

 points (see the section ":ref:`Tracking Points`") is more accurate for a flow in ``s`` reference, as a flow in ``t`` reference would again require interpolating from unstructured points.

-In both cases, this is due to being forced to use an approximate interpolation function (see :meth:`~oflibpytorch.grid_from_unstructured_data`) in PyTorch.
+In both cases, the issue with interpolating from unstructured points on to a regular grid is the inherent difficulty of the operation.
+By default, :mod:`oflibpytorch` uses an inverse bilinear interpolation PyTorch-based function (see :meth:`~oflibpytorch.grid_from_unstructured_data`) as a good approximation.
 Alternatively, it is possible to call the more accurate, but at least an order of magnitude slower SciPy function :func:`griddata`.
 The user of :mod:`oflibpytorch: can make this choice via a module-wide variable called ``PURE_PYTORCH``.
 For more details, see the section :ref:`Pure PyTorch Setting`.